 The top 20 graphic novels sold

-Below are the top 20 graphic novels sold, including sales figures.
+Below are the top 20 graphic novels sold in 2018, including sales figures.

 |1||DOG MAN AND CAT KID||PILKEY, DAV||716,647|